-Fryer 2013; Chabrier, Cohodes, and Oreopoulos 2016).1 Analyses of district-wide school choice plans show that attending a preferred public school yields limited test score impacts while improving college quality (Cullen, Jacob, and Levitt 2006; Hastings, Kane, and Staiger 2009; Deming et al. 2014).
-Randomized evaluations of voucher plans in New York, Washington D.C., and Dayton, Ohio show small average test score effects, with larger gains for some subgroups (Howell and Peterson 2002; Mayer et al. 2002; Howell et al. 2002; Krueger and Zhu 2004; Wolf et al. 2007, 2010).
+The benefits and costs of increasing school choice in the United States education system are a matter of continuing debate.
+Choice advocates believe that increasing choice forces schools to compete for students, thereby boosting educational quality and promoting better matches between students and schools (Friedman, 1962; Hoxby, 2003).
+Proponents also cite surveys indicating that families are happier expressing choice, pointing to economic revealed preference considerations as a rationale for choice (Howell and Peterson, 2002).
+The additional freedom to choose may be the reason that numerous lottery-based studies of school choice, possible only at schools where demand exceeds capacity, have found either positive or zero effects of choice programs on student achievement.
+For instance, charter school lottery studies have found some charters increase achievement markedly; impacts averaged over representative samples of charter schools are smaller but rarely negative (Abdulkadiroğlu et al., 2011; Angrist et al., 2013; Dobbie and Fryer, 2013; Chabrier et al., 2016).
+Analyses of district-wide school choice plans show that attending a preferred public school yields limited test score impacts while improving college quality (Cullen et al., 2006; Hastings et al., 2008; Deming et al., 2014).
+Randomized evaluations of voucher plans in New York, Washington D.C., and Dayton, Ohio show small average test score effects, with larger gains for some subgroups (Howell and Peterson, 2002; Mayer et al., 2002; Howell et al., 2002; Krueger and Zhu, 2004; Wolf et al., 2007, 2010).
 Together, these findings suggest that school choice programs generally produce zero or positive effects for participating students and almost never reduce student achievement.

 This paper provides a striking contrast to the literature on lottery-based studies of school choice.
 We evaluate the Louisiana Scholarship Program (LSP), a school choice program that provides private school vouchers for disadvantaged Louisiana students attending low-performing public schools.
 Income-eligible students enrolled in public schools graded "C" or below on an achievement-based rating system may apply for an LSP voucher to cover tuition at an eligible private school.
-Private schools gain eligibility by applying to the Louisiana Board of Elementary and Secondary Education to host LSP students (Louisiana Department of Education 2015a).
+Private schools gain eligibility by applying to the Louisiana Board of Elementary and Secondary Education to host LSP students (Louisiana Department of Education, 2015a).
 If the number of eligible applicants to a private school exceeds the available seats, LSP vouchers are distributed via stratified random lottery.
 We estimate causal effects of LSP vouchers by comparing outcomes for lottery winners and losers in 2013, the first year after the LSP expanded throughout Louisiana.

 Lottery-based estimates show that LSP vouchers dramatically reduce academic achievement.
-Attending an LSP-eligible private school lowers math scores by an average of 0.41 standard deviations (σ) and reduces reading, science, and social studies scores by 0.08σ , 0.26σ , and 0.33σ one year after the lottery.
+Attending an LSP-eligible private school lowers math scores by an average of 0.41 standard deviations (σ) and reduces reading, science, and social studies scores by 0.08 σ , 0.26 σ , and 0.33 σ one year after the lottery.
 LSP participation shifts the distribution of scores downward in all four subjects, increasing the likelihood of a failing score by between 24 and 50 percent.
 These impacts are similar across family income levels and geographic locations.
 LSP voucher effects are more negative in earlier grades, though vouchers reduce achievement in later grades as well.